 Register to receive a free Vascular Access Devices and Accessories Market Report Suite for US 2018-2024 synopsis and brochure

-Access Scientific, LLC announced completion of an in vivo study demonstrating the superior anti-thrombotic (i.e., anti-clotting) property of its unique intravascular catheter material, ChronoFlex C® with BioGUARD™ technology.
+Access Scientific, LLC announced the completion of an in vivo study demonstrating the superior anti-thrombotic (i.e., anti-clotting) property of its unique intravascular catheter material, ChronoFlex C® with BioGUARD™ technology.

 The study found that ChronoFlex C with BioGUARD demonstrates thrombo-resistance where it matters most — on the surface of the blood vessel.
 No other catheter material has demonstrated this clinically important effect.